rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/MappingStationsToRR.md

 ### London Brixton Station

 The 1861-1875 DWRs include a 'London' station.
-For the earlier years, which seems to have been at the Westminster offices of the Met Office - there is no British Rainfall match for these figures.
+For the earlier years in this period, at the Westminster offices of the Met Office, there is no British Rainfall match.
 For 1871-1875, there is a very good match for the [BRIXTON-ACRE-LANE](https://github.com/ed-hawkins/rainfall-rescue/tree/master/DATA/BRIXTON-ACRE-LANE) British Rainfall station, observer 'The Met Council', with the British Rainfall station continuing to 1906.
+The figures on the British Rainfall sheet for 1871-1876 look like they have been back-filled, with British Rainfall not recording this site in its annual publication until 1878.

-The Met Office Annual Report gives F.Gaster, a senior officer at the Met Office, as the DWR observer.
+The Met Office Annual Report gives F.Gaster, a senior officer at the Met Office, as the named DWR observer from 1872 (before that the observer was just given as 'Clerks in the Meteorological Office')

 For the London DWR station, the 1861-1875 data-set splits the station into 3 SEF files:
 * 1862-1869 : Parliament Street
 * 1869-1872 : Victoria Street : [Comparison spreadsheet](Comparisons/LONDON2-VIC-STREET-DWR-1861-1875-Comparison.xlsx)
 * 1872-1875 : Acre Lane : [Comparison spreadsheet](Comparisons/LONDON3-BRIXTON-DWR-1861-1875-Comparison.xlsx)

-If the British Rainfall Brixton Acre Lane station is correct, the Brixton station started a year earlier than indicated by the split between the SEF files indicate, as demonstrated in the Victoria Street comparison.
+If the British Rainfall Brixton Acre Lane station is correct, the Brixton DWR station started a year earlier than the split between the SEF files indicates, as demonstrated by the Victoria Street comparison which has a good match to the British Rainfall Brixton Acre Lane figures for 1871.

 ### Liverpool / Bidston Observatory Station

 The DWRs contain a 'Liverpool' entry from 1860 onwards, which changes to 'Liverpool (Bidston Obs.)' in mid 1871.
 The Met Office Annual Report 1871 says that the Liverpool instruments were formerly at the telegraph office in the centre of town, but that the observations were now taken at the Bidston Observatory in Birkenhead.

-Bidston Observatory ([map](https://maps.nls.uk/geo/explore/#zoom=15.7&lat=53.40083&lon=-3.07366&layers=6&b=1&marker=53.400735,-3.074226)) was set up when the Liverpool Observatory ([map](https://maps.nls.uk/geo/explore/#zoom=16.6&lat=53.41359&lon=-3.00217&layers=257&b=9&marker=51.45853,-2.59223)) had to close down at the end of 1866 when the Waterloo Docks were extended.
+Bidston Observatory ([map](https://maps.nls.uk/geo/explore/#zoom=15.7&lat=53.40083&lon=-3.07366&layers=6&b=1&marker=53.400735,-3.074226)) was set up when the Liverpool Observatory ([map](https://maps.nls.uk/geo/explore/#zoom=16.6&lat=53.41359&lon=-3.00217&layers=257&b=9&marker=51.45853,-2.59223)) had to close down at the end of 1866 because the Waterloo Docks were being extended.

 The related British Rainfall monthly rainfall stations are: